cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 	  collapsed:: true
 		- **ARTICLE 886.**
 		  id:: 634fba6d-78b7-4ce7-a959-dce0556783d5
-			- Legitime is that part of the testator’s property which he cannot dispose of because the law has reserved it for certain heirs who are, therefore, called compulsory heirs.
+			- {{cloze Legitime}} is that part of the testator’s {{cloze property}} which he cannot dispose of because the law has reserved it for certain heirs who are, therefore, called compulsory heirs.
 (806)
 		- **ARTICLE 887.**
 		  id:: 634fba6d-b427-495e-a84a-98c6daab592b
 		  collapsed:: true